 9. Verifying process accountability (Quality Assurance) at the end of each process value stream.

 10. Collecting and storing Kata Card, Metric, and Training information in Historical Logs.

 11. Ensuring all team members area properly trained on their process kata’s, and on the Stable Framework™.

-12. Providing information to the group about market conditions, CCAPA updates, as needed, and other relevant corporate news every morning.
+12. Providing information to the group about market conditions, CCAPA updates, as needed, and other relevant corporate news during each morning standup meeting.

 The Process Owners:

 A Stable environment requires one or more Process Owners (PROs).
 Each PRO is responsible for the results of each process they own.
 They work “in” the system, which includes: